dcarver1/carverd/resume.md

 - Wilderness Ranger Cookbook, 2nd: A Collection of Backcountry Recipes by Bureau of Land Management, Forest Service, National Park Service, and U.S. Fish and Wildlife Service Wilderness Rangers.
-    - My recipe for Ambassadorial Breakfast Gravel is included within this text.
+    - My recipe for Ambassadorial Breakfast Gravel is in this text.

 - Contributed to two professional peer-reviewed reports submitted to the Colorado Historical Society; Principal Investigator: Dr. Jared Beeton.
     - Geoarchaeology and 14C Dating of Landform Sediment Assemblages in La Jara Creek, Hot Creek and the Alamosa River Basins, San Luis Valley,= Colorado.
 Submitted Winter 2012